simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-20-template-driven-or-reactive-forms-in-angular.md

 date:   2023-05-20
 published: false
 comments: true
-categories: [Angular, Forms]
+categories: [Angular, Forms, State management]
-cover: assets/observable-state-in-angular.jpg
+cover: assets/template-driven-or-reactive-forms-in-angular.jpg
 description: "Should we use template-driven forms or reactive forms in Angular"
 ---

 ## Introduction

 When Angular was released in 2016, the only solution they had for creating forms was template-driven forms.
 A principle where directives in the template were used to create forms.
 In Angular 4 the core team introduced a new concept called **reactive forms**.
-A new way with a reactive API that exposed RxJS Observables when we wanted them.
+It was a new way with a reactive API that exposed RxJS Observables when we wanted them.
 Pretty soon everyone was agreeing that reactive forms were the new way to go.
 The new best practice.
 Template-driven forms were even frowned upon and I have been advising companies to use Reactive forms for years (that is changing now).
 In Reactive forms, we would use `FormBuilder` to create `FormGroup` instances with `FormControl` and `FormArray` instances.
 An argument that keeps coming back supporting Reactive Forms is that **they were better testable**.
 We are not sure how valid that point is since we see it as a best practice to test our components including our templates.
-Another argument was **typesafety**.
+Another argument was **type-safety**.
 Even though reactive forms weren't type-safe for a lot of years.
-They are now.
+They are now, and template-driven forms are not.
+Here are 3 other reasons why some developers favor reactive forms over template-driven forms:
+- Manual event binding on inputs can introduce a lot of work.
+They rather subscribe to the `valueChanges` observable of a `FormControl` or `FormGroup` if they want to listen to those kinds of changes.
+- Validations are shattered across the entire template making it a lot of work and less dynamic.
+- They can leverage RxJS a lot more by combining observables, using `debounceTime()`, `switchMap()`, etc...

-When watching 2 talks from [Ward Bell](){:target="_blank"} at ngConf and reading articles from [Tim De Schryver](){:target="_blank"} and [Jeffrey Bosch](){:target="_blank"}, I started to realize that I had to take a closer look at template-driven forms and re-evaluate how I deal with forms today.
+When watching 2 talks from [Ward Bell](https://twitter.com/wardbell){:target="_blank"} at ngConf and reading articles from [Tim De Schryver](https://timdeschryver.dev/blog/a-practical-guide-to-angular-template-driven-forms){:target="_blank"} and talking with[Jeffrey Bosch](https://twitter.com/jefiozie){:target="_blank"}, I started to realize that I had to take a closer look at template-driven forms and re-evaluate how I deal with forms today.

 After doing tons and tons of research, and deciding to update some major applications to template-driven forms for a big client of mine, I have to admit that switching back to template-driven forms made forms fun again.

-The goal of this article is to show you why I'm using template-driven forms and how easy it is to make them reactive.
+The goal of this article is to show why template-driven forms can make your life as an Angular developer easier and how easy it is to make them **reactive after all**.
-This article will have more follow-up articles where I will tackle specific implementations in depth: Like validations etc.
+This article will have more follow-up articles where we will tackle specific implementations in depth: Like validations etc.

-Before we continue I want to emphasize that I have been struggling with forms since the beginning of Angular:
-- They are time-consuming
-- Validations are always a hassle
-- My templates were filled with boilerplate
-- The reactive forms tend to get very complex

-I always wanted to create my form automatically from a type or class, not having to deal with the `FormBuilder` syntax anymore.
-I created solutions with reactive forms where I used classes with decorators, utility functions, and so on and so on.
-It never felt **completely right**...
+We will focus on how to **make template-driven forms reactive** and how we can enjoy the best parts of both worlds.

 ## Let Angular work for you

 Did you know that template-driven forms create `FormGroup` instances and `FormControl` instances for us behind the scenes?
-Well they do, and Ward Bell calls it: **"Let angular do the work for us"**.
+Well they do, and Ward Bell calls it: **"Let angular do the work for you"**.
 The truth is: when writing template-driven forms we have to write a lot less code.
 We don't have to worry about manually creating our `FormGroup` and `FormControl` instances.
 Angular does that automatically for us.

 Take this reactive forms component for instance: